magdesign/PocketVJ-CP-exh/docs/html/_sources/14_systemsettings.rst.txt

 If you have PVJ Version 4.0.6 or older, you need to install ``pygame`` to use ``Countdown`` and ``Webcam`` preview and also ``Bluetooth`` for beacon stuff.

+If you want to drive WS2812 LED stripes, you need to install ``Hyperion``.

 FACTORY RESET